Procedure 5.19.3 Travel Management

 Part 9.
 Reimbursement of Travel Expenses.
 Review of expenses by the traveler’s supervisor or manager is the primary control in preventing duplicate expense payments.

 Subpart A. Reimbursement Form.
 Travelers, within applicable policies and collective bargaining agreements or compensation plans, will be reimbursed for all reasonable and necessary expenses while traveling on authorized business.
 Request for reimbursement of travel expenses shall be submitted on an Employee Expense Report form.

 Subpart B. Receipts.
-Original itemized receipts are required for all expenses except meals, baggage handling, and parking meters or as required in collective bargaining agreements or compensation plans.
-Canceled checks and copies of credit card bills do not substitute for original receipts.
-A traveler may be allowed to file an affidavit in lieu of a receipt if the original receipt is lost or a receipt is not obtained.
+Itemized receipts are required for all expenses except meals, baggage handling, and parking meters or as required in collective bargaining agreements or compensation plans.
+Examples of acceptable forms of receipts include, but are not limited to: receipts delivered to the employee electronically, copies, scans, faxes, or original paper receipts.
+Canceled checks and copies of credit card bills do not substitute for receipts.
+A traveler may be allowed to file an affidavit in lieu of a receipt if a receipt is not obtained.